devseclabs/helm-module-nv/README.md

     pvc_conf = "false"
 }
 ```
+## Step 3: Init your conf and Apply
 -  Deploy and Manage your deployment using terraform:
     - init your plugins  - ```terraform init```
     - plan your deployment - ```terraform plan```